A genie in a bottle? A wishing well? Or an all-knowing crystal ball?

 While enabling a self-service option, businesses invest a few resources into setting up automated workflows that make it convenient for the user.
 But eventually, the self-service source becomes a high ROI machine that generates easy-to-convert leads.

-16. Sales enablement resources
+16. Build and update sales enablement resources

 Helping your sales team goes beyond just training them or sharing feedback.
 You also need to enable them with the tools and resources to sell better.